Codecademy/docs/content/rust/concepts/slices/slices.md

   - 'paths/computer-science'
 ---

-**Slices** in Rust are references to a contiguous sequence of elements in memory.
-Referencing a portion of a collection without making a full copy of the data is possible through them.
-A view into arrays, vectors, or other sequences is provided by slices, enabling work with specific parts of the data.
+**Slices** in Rust are references to consecutive elements in memory, allowing you to reference parts of a collection without copying the entire data, providing a view into arrays, vectors, or other sequences for focused data manipulation.

 ## Syntax